lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 ### Upgradability and mutability

 The proposed contract is non-upgradable.
-There is an immutable owner address that can be set only upon construction.
+There is a mutable owner address that is set upon construction and can be changed by the current contract owner.

 There is an additional entity allowed to add/remove relays.
 The entity is easily assignable/revokable only by the contract's owner.

-In case of emergency or important update, it would be necessary to dismiss the manager (if assigned) and re-deploy a new contract.
+In case of an emergency or important update, it would be necessary to dismiss the manager (if assigned) and re-deploy a new contract.

 ### Storage modification is restricted

-The contract's owner (Lido DAO Aragon Agent) is eligible for any possible storage modification.
+The contract's owner is eligible for any possible storage modification.

 Additional `manager` is supposed to be used as a management entity able to add/remove relays.

-To minimize entities number, it was decided to use the owner as a token recovery recipient, having the permissionless `recover_erc20` method.
+To minimize the number of entities, decided to use the owner as a token recovery recipient, having the permissionless `recover_erc20` method.

 ### Sanity caps and limits